Α-Methylisotryptamine

 α-Methylisotryptamine (isoAMT or α-Me-isoT) is a synthetic compound belonging to the isotryptamine family, known for its psychoactive properties.
-As a structural analog of α-methyltryptamine (αMT), isoAMT exhibits entactogenic and psychedelic effects.
+As a structural analogue of α-methyltryptamine (αMT), isoAMT exhibits entactogenic and psychedelic effects.

 Pharmacology

 α-Methylisotryptamine is a monoamine releasing agent and serotonin receptor agonist of the isotryptamine group.
 It is the isotryptamine homologue of α-methyltryptamine (αMT), which is a more well-known serotonergic psychedelic, entactogen, and stimulant of the tryptamine family with similar pharmacological actions.